-EAST CENTRAL COLLEGE
+EAST CENTRAL COLLEGE TUBERCULOSIS QUESTIONNAIRE

-TUBERCULOSIS QUESTIONNAIRE

 PRINT NAME: DATE:

-According to your student medical records, you do not receive annual TB skin testing.
-The reason for not receiving an annual TB skin test may include a previous history of a positive TB skin test, history of having received BCG Vaccine, allergic reaction to a previous skin test, or other medical contraindications.
-An initial negative chest x-ray is required (within the last two (2) years).
+According to your student medic an annual TB skin test may inclu- Vaccine, allergic reaction to a pre required (within the last two (2) y ude a previous history of a pevious skin test, or other medic ositive TB skii n test, histor ry of having received BCG

-Chest x-rays are not required on an annual basis by East Central College.
-However, you should be aware of the symptoms of active pulmonary TB which include cough, chest pain, and hemoptysis.
-Systemic symptoms consistent with TB also include fever, chills, night sweats, becoming tired easily, loss of appetite, and weight loss.
-TB should be considered in persons who have these symptoms.
-Persons suspected of having TB will be referred for a complete medical evaluation by their personal healthcare provider at their expense.

-Check the list below as to any symptoms you may have.
+Chest x-rays are not required on symptoms of active pulmonary consistent with TB also include to TB should be considered in personal complete medical evaluation by Check the list below as to any symptoms.
+TB which include cough, fever, chills, night sweats, be ons who have these symptoms their personal healthcare pro- chest pain, coming tired es.
+Persons susp and hemop asily, loss o ected of hav tysis.
+Systemic symptoms of appetite, and weight loss.

 Yes No

 Cough

 Chest Pain

-Hemoptysis (coughing & spitting up blood)
+Hemoptysis (coughing & sp oitting up blood)

 Fever

 Chills

 Night Sweats

 Tire Easily

 Loss of Appetite

 Weight Loss

-SIGNATURE: DATE:
+SIGNATURE: DA TE:

-Please complete and return this questionnaire to the ECC MDA Department by the following date:
+Please complete and return this q uestionnaire to the ECC MD A Department l by the follow ving date:

-Source: CDC, Recommendations & Reports Guidelines for Preventing the Transmission of mycobacterium tuberculosis in Health-care Settings.
+Source: CDC, Recommendations tuberculosis in Health-care Settin • eventing the Tr ransmission of mycobacterium

-December 2008
+Decem nber 2008

-Reviewed: May 2017, May 2018, June 16, 2021, July 14, 2022
+ved: May 2017, May 2018, 6, 2021, July 14, 2022